-The definition of "public use" has been stretched to the point that any project that could potentially generate more tax revenue is a consideration.
-The Supreme Court ruled favorably on the side of the government in the landmark case Kelo v.
-New London in 2005 [source: MSNBC].
-In this case, the city of New London, Conn., had many homes and businesses razed to build an office complex.
+The definition of "public use" has sometimes been stretched to the point that any project that could potentially generate more tax revenue may be considered.
+The Supreme Court ruled for the government in the landmark case Kelo v.
+New London in 2005 [source: Oyez.org].
+In the case, the city of New London, Connecticut had many homes and businesses razed to build an office complex.

 Lakewood, Ohio, residents fought back when their government attempted to take their homes in order to build expensive riverfront condominiums.
-The mayor of Lakewood argued that the community couldn't survive without a strengthened tax base.
+The mayor of Lakewood had argued that the community couldn't survive without a strengthened tax base.
 The government determined that any home that didn't have three bedrooms, two baths, central air conditioning and an attached two-car garage was to be considered "blighted."

 One case that was not successful was in New York City, just a few blocks from Times Square.
 A corner building was taken under eminent domain for the purpose of erecting a new headquarters for The New York Times.
 The state of New York declared the block "blighted" and ruled in favor of the newspaper giant.
 The owner was forced to give up the building his family had owned for more than 100 years [source: CBS News].

 If a government official comes to your door talking eminent domain, it's important that you know your rights as a homeowner.
 Groups like the Castle Coalition help educate homeowners about eminent domain abuse.

 Last editorial update on Mar 7, 2019 04:47:57 pm.